Congressional office buildings

+A fourth building, the Ford House Office Building, was recently named for the 38th President Gerald R. Ford (1913-2006).
+The building was built 1939, by the Works Progress Administration (W.P.A.) of the New Deal program during the Great Depression under the Roosevelt administration.
+It was formerly used to house the U.S. Bureau of the Census (part of the U.S. Department of Commerce), and was then occupied by the Federal Bureau of Investigation (FBI)'s fingerprint records.
+The Ford building sits a few blocks further southwest of the others and the Capitol.
+Because it was previously named as House Annex-2, it currently houses additional committee staff and administrative offices.

-A fifth building, the O'Neill House Office Building (previously known as "House Annex-1") was named after former Speaker of the House Thomas "Tip" O'Neill.
+A fifth building for House of Representatives staff, the O'Neill House Office Building (previously known as the "House Annex-1") was named after former Speaker of the House Thomas "Tip" O'Neill (1912-1994), of Massachusetts.
 The building was demolished in 2002.
-However, in 2008, Federal Office Building No. 8 (formerly the headquarters of the Food and Drug Administration) was renovated, being renamed the O'Neill House Office Building in 2012.
-The building was transferred from General Services Administration to the Architect of the Capitol in 2017.
-It currently houses both House administrative staff as well as offices for the Department of Health and Human Services.
+However, in 2008, Federal Office Building No. 8 (formerly the headquarters of the U.S. Food and Drug Administration) was renovated, being renamed the replacement O'Neill House Office Building in 2012.
+The building was transferred from the operations of the federal government's General Services Administration to the office of the Architect of the Capitol in 2017.
+It currently houses both House administrative staff as well as some offices shared with the U.S. Department of Health and Human Services.

-The U.S. Capitol Complex also includes a Page Residence Hall and a Capitol Power Plant, both on the House side of the Capitol.